Originally published Aug 2014. Updated April 2015.

 One of the names often associated with DIY home automation systems is Insteon, yet in the recent explosion of new smart home hubs and devices, Insteon rarely gets mentioned.
-We decided to take a look at the Insteon hub to see how it compares with other basic smart home systems.
+We decided to take a look at the system for our own Insteon hub review to see how it compares with other basic DIY smart home systems.

 The Hub, as it’s called, is Insteon’s latest smart home controller, and in practice is similar to smart hub systems such as Lowe’s Iris, Staple’s Connect, Revolv, Wink, SmartThings and the new Peq (and the Piper, which isn’t exactly a hub, but works like one).